 Our vision is a substance misuse-free Utah County where prevention science is used at every level from individual to community.
-That’s why we created this website, to share information on what effective prevention really is.
+We created this website to share information on effective prevention.
 Check out the tabs above to find more information specific to your area of influence.

 Also, we love to have new members, so if you want information about joining our coalition, contact us!